-It is VRG's goal to stay ahead of the curve in providing our clients with the absolute best in monitoring tools.
-Therefore, we are continually adapting our appraisal model pursuant to our clients changing needs and requirements; as such, the following innovations have been incorporated into our inventory appraisal format.
+Our goal is to stay ahead of the curve by providing clients with the absolute best in monitoring tools.
+To that end, we are continually adapting our appraisal model pursuant to our clients changing needs and requirements.

-ØAn expanded narrative Exit Strategy that provides a more detailed analysis of liquidation options, which is based on a comparative analysis to actual liquidations.
+- An expanded narrative exit strategy that provides a more detailed analysis of liquidation options, based on a comparative analysis to actual liquidations.

-ØAn expanded analysis of Liquidation Expenses that would be incurred throughout the holding period.
+- An expanded analysis of liquidation expenses to be incurred during the holding period.

-ØA thorough listing of Lender Monitoring Requirements unique to the subject, which includes details of provided reports, reports required, and any inherent reporting restrictions.
+- A thorough listing of lender monitoring requirements unique to the subject, including details of provided reports, reports required, and any inherent reporting restrictions.

-VRG will endeavor to continue to adapt our appraisal formatting to comply with the increasingly complex reporting requirements our clients face.
-As always, we look forward to any comments and suggestions as the formal appraisal process continues to evolve, and we sincerely thank those of our clients who have given us direction on how to make the inventory appraisal more “user-friendly”.
+VRG endeavors to continue adapting our appraisal formatting to comply with the increasingly complex reporting requirements our clients face.
+As always, we look forward to any comments and suggestions as the formal appraisal process continues to evolve, and we sincerely thank those of our clients who have given us direction on how to make the inventory appraisal more user-friendly.

-In addition to the above, and any other special enhancementswe, as VRG, provide in our appraisal reports, the following represents a list and explanation of the various types and formats of appraisal reports available according to the current regulations of the Uniform Standards of Professional Appraisal Practice.
+In addition to the above, and any other special enhancements we provide in our appraisal reports, the following represents a list and explanation of the various types and formats of appraisal reports available according to the current regulations of the uniform standards of professional appraisal practice.

-For access to aVRG Sample Appraisal for Inventory, Aircraft, Aircraft Parts, and Machinery & Equipment, click on the respective links below.
-Report Types: Complete Appraisal: An estimate of value performed without invoking the Departure Provisions of USPAP - Represents an assignment whereby the appraiser estimates the value of the subject without any atypical assumptions or conditions and "certifies" without reservations.
+An estimate of value performed without invoking the departure provisions of USPAP.
+It represents an assignment whereby the appraiser estimates the value of the subject without any atypical assumptions or conditions and "certifies" without reservations.

-A Complete Appraisal in Summary Format is the industry norm representing an unbiased third-party opinion of value, which can be fully supported via documentation contained in the project file.
+A complete appraisal in summary format is the industry norm representing an unbiased, third-party opinion of value that can be fully supported via documentation contained in the project file.

-Self-Contained Format: This Format provides the most comprehensive and detailed information available, and the most complete analysis as it relates to the valuation of the assets in review.
-This format is seldom used. ØValue Concept Definitions and Explanations of Value
+This format provides the most comprehensive and detailed information available, and the most complete analysis as it relates to the valuation of the assets in the review.
+This format is seldom used.